A Dictionary of Canadianisms on Historical Principles: History

-DCHP-2, fully revised and expanded, is published 2017 (thanks to a three-year SSHRC Insight Grant, Competition 2012, Insight Grants).

-Release of DCHP-2

-DCHP-2, the second, reconceptualized and updated edition was released online on 17 March 2017.

-The launch coincided with the 57th anniversary of Charles J. Lovell's passing, the founding editor of DCHP-1.
-DCHP-1 was launched as a Centennial project; DCHP-2 was launched as a Sesquicentennial contribution with the goal of lifting the discussion about Canadianisms, and about Canadian English more generally, on an empirically sounder footing.

-Creating DCHP-2
+Creating DCHP-3

-The process started with the scanning and digitization of the first edition of the dictionary (DCHP-1).
+The process of digitization started with the scanning and of the first edition of the dictionary (DCHP-1).
 The online version of DCHP-1 was made publicly accessible in 2013.

 The main data collection phase for the DCHP-2 lasted from 2007 to 2010 and included 36,000 new citations derived from the 7,000 new potential headwords found in The Canadian Oxford Dictionary and other sources.
 Potential headwords and citations were cross-checked with other varieties of English using web data and entered into the Bank of Canadian English, a quotation filing system, to be proofread and edited.
 The potential headwords and citations were then classified into one of the six categories of Canadianisms according to their distinctive histories in Canada, cultural significance, or usage frequency.